844.520.6993

 • Institute of Inspection Cleaning and Restoration Certification (IICRC): They offer cleaning certifications, opportunities for further education, and members get a feature in the institute’s directory.

-People would much rather work with a company that treats them as an individual instead of a number or money opportunity.
-Many customers enjoy knowing the story behind a business as well as who’s in charge.
+People would much rather work with a company that treats them as individuals instead of a number or money opportunity.
+Many customers enjoy knowing the story behind a business, as well as who’s in charge.

 Are you stuck on how to tell your company’s story?
-If writing isn’t your forte you may want to consider hiring a freelance writer through sites such as Fiverr or Upwork to help promote your house cleaning business.
+If writing isn’t your forte, you may want to consider hiring a freelance writer through sites such as Fiverr or Upwork to help you with how to promote your house cleaning business.

 Here are some ideas:

 • Check Social Media: Check your competitors’ social profiles like Facebook, Twitter, and Instagram.
 Evaluate how often they are posting and what kind of content is featured (i.e. images, videos, or blogs).
 Like what you see?
-Come up with your own content strategy for those platforms and see how they perform.
+Come up with your own cleaning business marketing plans and content strategy for those platforms and see how they perform.

-• Skim Websites: Examine your competitor sites and see how they are advertising their house cleaning business to potential customers.
-Whether they are posting customer reviews or a price list, you can incorporate these elements to your site if they’re missing and take your site to the next level.
+• Skim Websites: Examine your competitor sites and see what methods and house cleaning marketing tips they’re using to advertise house cleaning services to potential customers.
+Whether they are posting customer reviews or a price list, you can incorporate these elements into your site if they’re missing and take your site to the next level.

-• Read Online Reviews: Sites like Yelp can show you what a competing business in your area can lack and you can take advantage of improving your cleaning business efforts.
+• Read Online Reviews: Sites like Yelp can show you what a competing business in your area can lack, and you can take advantage of it when improving your house cleaning marketing efforts.
 Common complaints include cleaning employees arriving late, not answering phone calls, and poor cleaning jobs.
 You may consider reviewing these complaints with your team and making sure they don’t fall short on any job.
 You can also take a look at reviews on Google to get a feel of what your competitors are lacking.

-And with the variety of information, you’ll want to tell your clients, you have so many options for the kinds of emails you can send out and automate.
+Additionally, with the various information you want to tell your clients, you’ll have so many options for the kinds of emails you can send out and automate.

 Types of Emails